TheDauntless/owasp-mstg/Document/0x05b-Basic-Security_Testing.md

 SSL Pinning is a mechanism to make dynamic analysis harder.
 Certificates provided by an interception proxy to enable a Man-in-the-middle position are declined and the app will not make any requests.
 To be able to efficiently test during a white box test, a debug build with deactivated SSL Pinning should be provided.

-For a black box test, there are several ways to bypass SSL Pinning, for example SSLUnpinning<sup>[11]</sup> or Android-SSL-TrustKiller<sup>[12]</sup>.
+For a black box test, there are several ways to bypass SSL Pinning, for example [SSLUnpinning](https://github.com/ac-pm/SSLUnpinning_Xposed "SSLUnpinning") or [Android-SSL-TrustKiller](https://github.com/iSECPartners/Android-SSL-TrustKiller "Android-SSL-TrustKiller").
 Therefore bypassing can be done within seconds, but only if the app uses the API functions that are covered for these tools.
 If the app is using a different framework or library to implement SSL Pinning that is not implemented yet in those tools, the patching and deactivation of SSL Pinning needs to be done manually and can become time consuming.

 To manually deactivate SSL Pinning there are two ways:
-* Dynamical Patching while running the App, by using Frida<sup>[9] [13]</sup> or ADBI<sup>[10]</sup>
+* Dynamical Patching while running the App, by using [Frida](https://www.frida.re/docs/android/ "Frida") or [ADBI](https://github.com/crmulliner/adbi "ADBI")
-* Disassembling the APK, identify the SSL Pinning logic in smali code, patch it and reassemble the APK<sup>[7] [22]</sup>
+* Disassembling the APK, identify the SSL Pinning logic in smali code, patch it and reassemble the APK ([example](https://serializethoughts.com/2016/08/18/bypassing-ssl-pinning-in-android-applications/
+ "Bypassing SSL pinning in Android applications"))

 Once successful, the prerequisites for a dynamic analysis are met and the apps communication can be investigated.